fizzywhizbang/homeCA/README.md

 These scripts will ask questions and build the json files for you executing the necessary CFSSL
 commands to generate your Certificate Authority.

+###
+Please take the time to let me know how I can make the more simple

 ## Requirements
 Install CFSSL https://github.com/cloudflare/cfssl
 MacOS or Linux system with Bash